HRI-EU/tulip_agent/README.md

 * `tulip_agent`
   * `function_analyzer`: Python function introspection for generating tool descriptions
   * `tool_library`: Vector store for managing tools
+  * `prompts`: Collection of the prompts used
+  * `base_agent`: Conventional baseline agents
+    * `BaseAgent`: LLM agent without tool access
+    * `ToolAgent`: Uses regular tool descriptions in its system prompt
+    * `ToolCotAgent`: Extends the `ToolAgent` with a planning step that decomposes the user input into subtasks
-  * `tulip_agent`: Agents with tool access
+  * `tulip_agent`: Agents with access to a tool library
     * `MinimalTulipAgent`: Minimal implementation; searches for tools based on user input directly
     * `NaiveTulipAgent`: Naive implementation; searches for tools with a separate tool call
-    * `TulipCotAgent`: COT implementation; derives a plan for the necessary steps and searches for dedicated tools
+    * `TulipCotAgent`: COT implementation; derives a plan for the necessary steps and searches for suitable tools
-    * `AutoTulipAgent`: Fully autonomous variant; may use the search tool at any time and generate new tools
+    * `AutoTulipAgent`: Fully autonomous variant; can use the search tool at any time and modify its tool library with CRUD operations
-  * `base_agent`: Conventional baseline
-    * `BaseAgent`: LLM agent without tool access
-    * `ToolAgent`: Uses regular tool descriptions in its system prompt
-    * `ToolCotAgent`: Analogous to `TulipCotAgent`, but with regular tool use instead of tool library
 * `example`:
   * `calculator_example` and `calculator`: A minimalistic application example with a calculator
-  * `auto_example`: Demo for `AutoTulipAgent` generating new tools
+  * `auto_example`: Demo for the `AutoTulipAgent` editing its own tool library
 * `eval`
   * `math_eval`: Math evaluation
 * `tests`: Unit tests